stripe/stripe-android/README.md

 new Stripe(context).setDefaultPublishableKey("YOUR_PUBLISHABLE_KEY");
 ```

-### createToken
+### Using `createToken`

-createToken converts sensitive card data to a single-use token which you can safely pass to your server to charge the user.
-The [tutorial](https://stripe.com/docs/tutorials/forms) explains this flow in more detail.
+The `stripe.createToken` converts sensitive card data into a single-use token which you can safely pass to your server to charge the user.
+This [tutorial](https://stripe.com/docs/tutorials/forms) explains this flow in more detail.

 ```java
 stripe.createToken(